corl-team/xland-minigrid/README.md

 ### On environment interface

 Currently, there are a lot of new JAX-based environments appearing, each offering its own variant of API.
-Initially, we tried to reuse Jumaji, but it turned out that its design [is not suitable for meta learning](https://github.com/instadeepai/jumanji/issues/212).
+Initially, we tried to reuse Jumanji, but it turned out that its design [is not suitable for meta learning](https://github.com/instadeepai/jumanji/issues/212).
 The Gymnax design appeared to be more appropriate, but unfortunately it is not actively supported and often departs from the idea that parameters should only be contained in `env_params`.
 Furthermore, splitting `timestep` into multiple entities seems suboptimal to us, as it complicates many things, such as envpool or dm_env